0 / 7 found

 Cordyceps militaris

 ENERGYOrange finger-like fruiting bodies.
 Reportedly used by Chinese Olympic athletes in 1993, traditionally taken for stamina.
-Packed with amazing micronutrients but not much culinary value — best as extract or capsules.
+Rich in cordycepin and other actives, but no real culinary use.
+Best as extract or capsules.

 our sweet and strong gummies